rento-fox/Code-Guides/Intro To Programming/ITP Tutorial/ITP 02 Variables/README.md

 </table>

 ## The Variable Name
-There are certain rules that applies when naming a variable. <br>
+There are certain rules that applie when naming a variable. <br>
-Some rules are programming-languange-specific, others applie to all programming languages:
+Some rules are programming-languange-specific, others applie to all programming languages, <br>
+such as these:

 - A variable name cannot contain spaces.
 - A variable name cannot start with a number.